TrellixVulnTeam/swahilipython_SCMU/Doc/library/tarfile.rst

 .. exception:: HeaderError

-   Is raised by :meth:`TarInfo.frombuf` if the buffer it gets is invalid.
+   Is raised by :meth:`TarInfo.kutokabuf` if the buffer it gets is invalid.

 The following constants are available at the module level: